rv-mkroh/rv-security-training/docs/for_everyone/index.md

 <input type="checkbox" id="004" /><label for="004">![004](../slides/for_everyone/for_everyone.004.jpeg)</label>
 _004. Classification ratings for these slides._

 Because this information is so valuable, we're going to produce a public version of the slides that you can share with family and friends.
 Each slide contains a classification level based on the information present in the slide.
-I'll be producing three versions of the training at the end, one of which will be a public version you can share however you like.
+I'll be producing two versions of the training at the end, one of which will be a public version you can share however you like.

 Any slide with a green icon and the word "public" can be shared however you like.
 However, if it's red and says "internal only", it's not to be shared with anyone outside of Red Ventures under any circumstances.